Developed or developing? Try merging markets

 "The theme that has been in place for a while is to go underweight more mature developed economies such as the United States, UK and the core euro zone and use that underweight to invest in markets that have better long-term fundamentals," said Peter Wilson, managing director of First International Advisors, a subsidiary of Wells Fargo.

-Wilson favours local currency debt in markets such as Mexico, South Korea, South Africa and the Czech Republic.
+Wilson favors local currency debt in markets such as Mexico, South Korea, South Africa and the Czech Republic.

 Whereas Greece was kicked out of global bond indices benchmarked by many investors two years ago, South Africa will join Citi's world bond index later this year.